ArturoSbr/aws-ccp-cheat-sheet/main.md

 ## Infrastructure

 ### CloudFormation
 CloudFormation is referred to as Infrastructure as Code.
 The service allows us to model and provision infrastructure by passing it a YAML file with all the resources we need.
 CloudFormation will figure out the order in which the services need to be launched and will connect them together.

-Another advantage is that the process is not manual, so we can use the same code to deploy the same infrastructure in different environments.
+One advantage is that the process is not manual, so we can use the same code to deploy the same infrastructure in different environments.
+Moreover, we can automate the deletion and creation of templates to optimize costs (not billed when template is not running).
 Finally, all the resources from the same CloudFormation stack share the same tags, so it makes tracking costs easier.

 ### Cloud Development Kit (CDK)
-CDK is the same as CloudFormation except that we can configure our environment using other languages (Python, Typescript, etc.) instead of YAML.
+CDK is the same as CloudFormation except that we can configure an environment using other languages (Python, Typescript, etc.) instead of YAML.
 CDK will parse the code and translate it to a usable YAML template.

 ### Elastic Beanstalk
 Elastic Beanstalk is a Platform as a Service (PaaS) that allows us to deploy and scale applications in a single developer-friendly platform.
 Beanstalk handles instance configuration, deployment strategy, capacity provisioning, load balancing, auto-scaling and monitoring (there is a monitoring suite inside BeanStalk!).
 The difference between CloudFormation and Beanstalk is that CloudFormation can be used to deploy any kind of infrastructure, whereas BS is more focused on deploying applications (not just the infrastructure) in a centralized platform.